-- If the score is tied at the end of regulation play: - A coin toss is held to determine first possession. - Each team receives 2 plays from midfield and the team gaining the most points or gaining a yardage advantage is awarded 1 extra point and wins the game.
+- If the score is tied at the end of regulation play: - a.
+A coin toss is held to determine first possession - b.
+Each team receives two plays from midfield and the team gaining the most points or gaining a yardage advantage is awarded one extra point and wins the game